Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: The ALIGNED Method

 where higher values of $\evw_i$ indicate that gene $i$ is well-represented in the knowledge base and more consistent with data, suggesting the symbolic prediction should be preferred.
 Lower values indicate sparser knowledge or more data-knowledge conflicts, and so the neural prediction should be favored.
 We combine the above three parts in the adaptor's objective:

-where hyper-parameter $C_w$, $C_l$ are trade-off coefficients.
+where hyperparameter $C_w$, $C_l$ are trade-off coefficients.
 Minimizing $L_{a}$ includes querying the symbolic $\mathcal{KB}$, which has a discrete structure.
 This creates a combinatorial optimization problem, so a gradient-free optimization method is necessary.
 We train $f_a$ with the REINFORCE algorithm \citep{williams_reinforce_1992,hu_refl_2025} and initialize its sampling distribution based on $\vw$ to reduce sampling complexity.
-To exploit representations captured by the neural component $f_y$ from the experimental data, $f_a$ shares input $\vx$ and embedding layers with $f_y$.
-We optimize $f_y$ and $f_a$ jointly with the following objective:
+To exploit representations captured by the neural component $f_y$ from the experimental data, $f_a$ shares input $\vx$ and embedding layers with $f_y$. \textbf{Adaptive alignment} optimizes $f_y$ and $f_a$ jointly with the following objective:

 where $L_a(\va,\vx,\hat{\vy})$ does not involve gradient passing. $CE(\cdot,\cdot)$ denotes the cross-entropy loss function, $C$ is a trade-off coefficient, $D_l$ and $D_u$ are labelled and unlabelled datasets.